ICRAR/libprofit/docs/api.rst

    Calculates an image using the information contained in the model.
    The result of the computation is stored in the image field.

-.. function:: std::string get_error()

-   Returns the first error string found either on the model itself or in any of it profiles.
-This method should be called on the model right after invoking profit_eval_model to make sure that no errors were found during the process.
-   If a 0-length string is returned it means that no errors were found and that the image stored in the model is valid.

 .. member:: unsigned int width

    The width, in pixels, of the image that profit will generate for this model.